What is a DVT?

 The venous system to the lower part of the body can be viewed as an upside down tree, with smaller branches joining larger and larger branches until they join the inferior vena cava, which is like the tree trunk.
 The veins next to the skin are called superficial veins, and the veins deep to the muscle are called deep veins.
 The deep veins carry the majority of blood out of the leg.

 A clot in the deep veins can be a serious medical condition.
 Another way to look it this is to think of the veins in the legs like a highway system.
 The deep veins are the main south to north interstate system heading to main destination (the heart).
 This interstate highway (deep vein) has more traffic (volume) and travels at a higher speed (pressure).
-All the state highways and side roads that feed into the interstate are like the superficial veins.
-These have less volume and lower pressure.
-Eventually all roads lead back to the heart.

 On a highway, what happens when there is an accident on the main interstate highway going north?
 Of course this can lead to a massive traffic jam.
 In the veins, this blockage can result in a pressure build up, and ultimately re routing of flow around the blockage.
 When this happens in the veins due to a clot in the deep veins, it is called a deep vein thrombosis, or DVT.